Merri/settlers2/src/pages/2011/07/random-art/index.md

 ---
-title: "Random art"
+title: 'Random art'
-publishDate: "2011-07-27"
+description: Had fun in graphics editor and it resulted into this.
+pubDate: 2011-07-27
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
 ---

 ![](/wp-content/uploads/2011/07/The_Settlers_II_artwork.jpg)